tom-ford-knowles/kanye-rest-app-backend/README.md

  - Clone this repo to your local machine
  - Navigate to the repo so that you are inside it
- - Type the command `./setup.sh` and this will download all composer dependencies.
+ - Run the command `./setup.sh` and this will download all composer dependencies.
- - Type `./vendor/bin/sail up -d`
+ - Run `./vendor/bin/sail up -d`
- - Type `./vendor/bin/sail artisan migrate`
+ - Run `./vendor/bin/sail artisan migrate`
  - The application is then ready to go

 ## Running the test suite